rajeshdp22/erp-system-react/README.md

 Simplified ERP (Enterprise Resource Planning) system interface using React.
 The system provides essential features for managing business operations efficiently, including product management, order management, and a dashboard for overview metrics.

-The project Template can be used to build bigger projects

 ## Live Application URL